dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 </p>
 {% endhighlight %}

-We'll use RxJS and create a stream of inputs, like so:
+We'll use RxJS and create a stream of inputs to implement our functionality, like so:

 ```js
 // JS